albertodev01/equations/README.md

 ]);
 ```

-The factory constructor `Algebraic.from()` automatically returns the best type of `Algebraic` according with the number of parameters you've passed.
+The factory constructor `Algebraic.from()` automatically returns the best type of `Algebraic` according to the number of parameters you've passed.

 # Nonlinear equations